SAP-samples/teched2025-DA265/exercises/ex3/README.md

 ### Objective

-Understanding the importance of predefined questions helps information users know what they can ask and gives them a quick start.
-This demonstrates how simple it is to use natural language to create content that can be seamlessly integrated into new or existing Stories.
++ Understanding the value of predefined questions helps users recognise what they can ask and provides a quick way to get started.

++ Discover how the ‘just ask’ feature reveals the data structure of the model, allowing users to explore the data directly without creating a visualisation.

++ This illustrates how easily natural language can be used to generate content that integrates smoothly into new or existing Stories.

 ## Instructions